Stressed Out? 10 Adaptogenic Herbs That Help With Chronic Stress

 - Holy basil.
 Sometimes referred to as Tulsi, holy basil (Ocimum tenuiflorum) is particularly suited to help the body better respond to both physical and emotional stress.
-Its tonifying effects specifically on the mind are what set it apart from some of the other adaptogens, and many regard it as being powerfully anti-aging as well.
+Its tonifying effects specifically on the mind are what set it apart from some of the other adaptogens, and many regards it as being powerfully anti-aging as well.

 - Licorice root.
 Known scientifically as Glycyrrhiza glabra, licorice root is another energizing adaptogen with immune-boosting properties and a special ability to help protect the thymus gland from being damaged by cortisol.
 It’s important to use this one under the guidance of a qualified healthcare practitioner, though, because it can affect blood pressure levels.

 - Maca.
 Also known as Peruvian ginseng (though it doesn’t actually hail from the ginseng family), maca (Lepidium meyenii) is regarded as being one of the “lost crops of the Andes.”
 It has long been prized by the native people of Peru as an herbal tonic of the highest order.
 Its many reported benefits include increased strength, stamina, energy, libido, and sexual function.